vladocar/screenshoteer/README.md

-<h1 align="center"> Screenshoteer </h1>
+<h1 align="center"> Screenshoteer - Amazingly Useful Project </h1>
-<p> This is a awesome tool to take your website screenshots using command line. you can do this with the help of some useful commands.
+<p> We bring an awesome tool to take your website screenshots, using simple Command Line.
+This trust worthy tool not only saves your time but also fits for you busy life schedule.
+You can do this with the help of some useful yet simple Commands.
-plese go and use this awesome tool for  your websites.</p>
+Plese dont hesitate, go and use this elegant tool for  your websites.</p>

 <p align="center"> Makes web screenshots and mobile emulations from the command line. </p>